coder/modules/aider/README.md

 - Disconnect and reconnect to your Aider session without losing context
 - Run Aider in the background while doing other work
 - Switch between terminal and browser interfaces

+### Task Reporting (Experimental)

+When enabled, the task reporting feature allows you to:

+- Send an initial prompt to Aider during workspace creation
+- Monitor task progress in the Coder UI
+- Use the `coder_parameter` resource to collect prompts from users

+To enable task reporting:

+1. Set `experiment_report_tasks = true` in the module configuration
+2. Add the Coder Login module to your template
+3. Configure environment variables in your agent:
+   - `CODER_MCP_CLAUDE_TASK_PROMPT`: The initial prompt to send to Aider
+   - `CODER_MCP_APP_STATUS_SLUG`: Set to "aider" to identify the app for status reporting

+See the "With task reporting and initial prompt" example above for a complete configuration.

 ### Available AI Providers and Models